-Management of the Investment Partnership is the responsibility of the General Partner, which has delegated investment decisions and day-to-day management of the Investment Partnership to the Investment Manager under the terms of an Investment Management Agreement.
-Through its majority interest in the Investment Partnership, the Company and therefore the Board, has the ability to approve proposed investments and to remove the General Partner.
+Until the dissolution of the Investment Partnership in May 2023, management of the Investment Partnership was the responsibility of the General Partner, which had delegated investment decisions and day-to-day management of the Investment Partnership to the Investment Manager under the terms of an Investment Management Agreement.
+Through its majority interest in the Investment Partnership, the Company and therefore the Board, had the ability to approve proposed investments and to remove the General Partner.
 The performance of the Investment Manager is subject to regular review by the Board.
+Please refer to page 48 in Note 1 for further information.